elmahio/documentation/docs/query-messages-using-full-text-search.md

+---
+title: Query messages using full-text search
+description: Learn about how to use the various search features available on elmah.io to search log messages using full-text search, filters, and much more.
+---

 # Query messages using full-text search

 All messages sent to elmah.io, are indexed in Elasticsearch.
-Storing messages in a database like Elasticsearch, opens up a world of possibilities.
-This article explains how to query your log messages using full-text search, Search Filters and Lucene Query Syntax.
+Storing messages in a database like Elasticsearch opens up a world of possibilities.
+This article explains how to query your log messages using full-text search, Search Filters, and Lucene Query Syntax.

 [TOC]

 ## Full-text search
-The easiest approach to start searching your log messages, is by inputting search terms in the _Search_ field on elmah.io:
+The easiest approach to start searching your log messages is by inputting search terms in the _Search_ field on elmah.io:

 ![Full-text query](images/full-text-search.png)

-We don't want to get into too much details on how full-text work in Elasticsearch.
+We don't want to get into too much detail on how full-text works in Elasticsearch.
 In short, Elasticsearch breaks the query into the terms **implement** and **icontroller** and tries to match all log messages including those terms.
 Full-text search work on _analyzed_ fields in Elasticsearch, which means that wildcards and other constructs are fully supported.

-Full-text queries work great. when you want to do a quick search for some keywords like part of an exception message or stacktrace.
-Remember that the entire log message is search, why a search for _500_ would hit both log messages with status code 500 and the term _500_ in the stacktrace.
+Full-text queries work great. when you want to do a quick search for some keywords like part of an exception message or stack trace.
+Remember that the entire log message is search, why a search for _500_ would hit both log messages with status code 500 and the term _500_ in the stack trace.

 ## Search Filters